microsoft/mu_feature_mm_supv/SeaPkg/Docs/PlatformIntegration/PlatformIntegrationSteps.md

 1. [SEA Code Integration](#sea-code-integration) - How to best integrate the `SEA core` collateral into a platform firmware.

-1. [Platform Security Goals](TODO/SUPERVISOR_SECURITY_OVERVIEW.md) - The MM Supervisor aims to improve security.
-It is important to understand the goals of the supervisor and how that aligns with the platform security goals.

-1. [MM Driver Load Process](TODO/DRIVER_LOAD_PROCESS.md) - The platform might need to organize MM modules differently for the MM IPL than what was previously used for Traditional MM.

 ## MM Supervisor Changes

 Begin by reading the [MM supervisor documentation](../../../MmSupervisorPkg/Docs/MmSupervisor_Feature.md) to gain a basic